Table of Contents[Hide][Show]

 6893 Palmer Boulevard

 Want to get into birding?
 Why not?
 Sarasota Audubon Society offers this wetlands site on the Great Florida Birding Trail.
-They have an observation mound, trails and ponds.
+There’s an observation mound, trails and ponds.
 What birds will you be able to see?

 8. See What’s In Bloom at Marie Selby Botanical Gardens